 Email Poem |

-Analysis and Comments on 169.
+Comments, Analysis, and Meaning on 169.
 Address to Wm.
 Tytler Esq. of Woodhouselee

 Provide your analysis, explanation, meaning, interpretation, and comments on the poem 169.
 Address to Wm.
 Tytler Esq. of Woodhouselee here.